 The Board of Directors and Stockholders

 Empire East Land Holdings, Inc.

 and Subsidiaries

-21st Floor, The World Centre Building 330 Sen. Gil Puyat Avenue, Makati City
+21st Floor, The World Centre Building

+330 Sen. Gil Puyat Avenue, Makati City

-We have audited the accompanying consolidated financial statements of Empire East Land Holdings, Inc. and subsidiaries (the Group), which comprise the consolidated statements of financial position as at December 31, 2009 and 2008, and the consolidated statements of comprehensive income, changes in equity and cash flows for each of the three years in the period ended December 31, 2009, and notes to consolidated financial statements comprising of a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying consolidated financial statements of Empire East Land Holdings, Inc. and subsidiaries, which comprise the consolidated statements of financial position as at December 31, 2010 and 2009, and the consolidated statements of income, statements of comprehensive income, statements of changes in equity and statements cash flows for each of the three years in the period ended December 31, 2010, and a summary of significant accounting policies and other explanatory information.